 Overview

-This project is based on the version python pygoslin of the tool Goslin « Grammar on succinct lipid nomenclature » developped by Dominik Kopczynsk and Nils Hoffmann.
-This API-REST was developped in order to be use in a microservice architecture.
+This project is based on the version python pygoslin of the tool Goslin « Grammar on succinct lipid nomenclature » developed by Dominik Kopczynsk and Nils Hoffmann.
+This REST API was developed in order to be use in a microservice architecture.

-It’s a tool which translates lipid names into a standardized name according to the lipid shorthand nomenclature.
+It’s a tool which translate a lipid name into a standardized name according to the lipid shorthand nomenclature.
 It also generates related information such as :

 • The category and the class of the lipid